lihong2303/LLM_Inception/README.md

-# MLLMs_Associative
+# MLLMs_Association

 ## The Labyrinth of Links: Navigating the Associative Maze of Multi-modal LLMs

-This is the offical implementation of "The Labyrinth of Links: Navigating the Associative Maze of Multi-modal LLMs".
+This is the official implementation of "The Labyrinth of Links: Navigating the Associative Maze of Multi-modal LLMs".
 [Hong Li](https://github.com/lihong2303), [Nanxi Li](https://github.com/andylinx), Yuanjie Chen,Jianbin Zhu, [Yong-Lu Li](https://dirtyharrylyl.github.io).

 ## Overview